 Surgery for vault prolapse

 - Sacrospinous fixation: unilateral or bilateral fixation of the vault to the sacrospinous ligament.
 Performed via vaginal route.
 There is risk of injury to the pudendal nerve and vessels and the sciatic nerve.
-This may have a higher failure rate but a lower perioperative mortality than sacrocolpopexy.
+This has a higher failure rate but a lower peri-operative and postoperative morbidity/mortality than sacrocolpopexy, and is associated with faster recovery and higher patient satisfaction.

-- Laparoscopic or open abdominal mesh sacrocolpopexy: this has been found to be the most effective procedure in terms of low recurrence rate.
-A mesh is attached at one end to the longitudinal ligament of the sacrum and at the other to the top of the vagina and for a variable distance down the posterior and/or anterior vaginal walls.
+- Laparoscopic or open abdominal sacrocolpopexy: this has been found to be the most effective procedure in terms of low recurrence rate.
+A mesh may be attached at one end to the longitudinal ligament of the sacrum and at the other to the top of the vagina and for a variable distance down the posterior and/or anterior vaginal walls.

 Surgery for rectocele/enterocele